ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-6.md

 - A button to send
 - A plain `<div>` for the chatbot's reply (no styling yet)

+## ✅ Check
+Open your `index.html` file in a web browser and verify you can see:
+- A text input box where you can type
+- A button (it won't do anything yet, but it should be visible)
+- A blank area below for the chatbot's response
+- Open Chrome DevTools (F12) and check the Console tab for any errors

 ---

 **Next:** Level 7 - Bootstrap Styling